idiap/bob/python/doc/Dependencies.rst

 .. note::

-  This setup will guide you to choose Python_ 2.6 as the interpreter where
-  |project| will run.
-You can use either Python_ 2.5 or Python_ 2.7 as well.
-  Make the required modifications on the instructions above so to install packages for that version of python instead.
   It is very important that the version of Python chosen matches that with which Boost.Python has been compiled with.
 You can check how Boost (and therefore Boost.Python) has been installed with the following command:

   .. code-block:: sh

     $ port installed boost
     The following ports are currently installed:
-      boost @1.49.0_0+python26 (active)
+      boost @1.51.0_0+python27 (active)

   That defines that boost is effectively installed.
-It was compiled with version 2.6 of Python_.
-This is the version you **should** use when compiling
-  |project|.
-If you start getting crashes on the python bindings, verify this
+It was compiled with version 2.7 of Python_.
+So, Python 2.7 in this case is the version you **should** use when compiling |project|.
+If you start getting crashes on the python bindings, verify this first.
-  first.

 You can also install git if you want to develop |project|.

 .. code-block:: sh

-   $ sudo port install git-core +python26
+   $ sudo port install git-core

 For compiling |project| under OSX, we recommend the use of "clang" instead of plain gcc.
 You will need to tell this to CMake when configuring, prefixing the